tarasbogach/UpstartBundle/README.md

                 # Examples:
                 - myVar1
                 - myVar2
-            #Used to change Upstart\'s idea of what a "normal" exit status is.
+            #Used to change Upstart's idea of what a "normal" exit status is.
             #Conventionally, processes exit with status 0 (zero) to denote success and non-zero to denote failure.
             normalExit: ~ #Example: [0, 13, SIGUSR1, SIGWINCH]
             #With this stanza, whenever the main script/exec exits,